Principal Radical Systems, Lefschetz Properties and Perfection of Specht Ideals of Two-Rowed Partitions: Introduction

-Here is an explicit description of our main results.
-We introduce shifted Specht ideals of two-rowed partitions, which interpolate between Specht ideals and certain square-free monomial ideals.
-More precisely, for integers $k,d$ satisfying $0\leq k\leq d\leq n-k$, the $d$-shifted Specht ideal, denoted by $\mathfrak{a}(n,k,d)$, is generated by square-free products of monomials and Specht polynomials.
-If $d=k$ then we recover the original Specht ideal $\mathfrak{a}(n,k,k)$ and if $k=0$ we get the monomial ideal generated by all square-free monomials of degree $d$, which we usually denote by $(x_1,\ldots,x_n)^{(d)}$ to reminding that it is the radical of the $d^{th}$ power of the maximal ideal.
-Our first result identifies a minimal generating set of these shifted Specht ideals indexed by standard tableaux on the Young diagram of a certain shifted version of $\lambda$. \begin{theorem} A minimal generating set for the shifted Specht ideal $\mathfrak{a}(n,k,d)$ are the shifted Specht polynomials $F_T(d)$ indexed by standard tableaux $T$ on the $d$-shifted shape of $\lambda=(n-k,k)$ defined by
+These shifted Specht ideals interpolate between Specht ideals $\mathfrak{a}(n,k,k)$ in case $d=k$, and square-free monomial ideals in case $k=0$, where $\mathfrak{a}(n,0,d)=(x_1,\ldots,x_n)^{(d)}$ is the ideal generated by all square-free monomials of fixed degree $d$.
+Our first step in understanding these shifted Specht ideals is to find a minimal generating set.
+Just as minimal generators for the Specht ideal are indexed by standard Young tableaux on $\lambda$, we show that minimal generators for the shifted Specht ideal are indexed by standard Young tableaux on a shifted version of $\lambda$. \begin{theorem} A minimal generating set for the shifted Specht ideal $\mathfrak{a}(n,k,d)$ is formed by the shifted Specht polynomials $F_T(d)$ indexed by standard tableaux $T$ on the $d$-shifted shape of $\lambda=(n-k,k)$ obtained from Young diagram of $\lambda$ by moving the last $n-k-d$ boxes on the top row to the first $n-k-d$ boxes on the bottom row, i.e.